The Rapids Theatre: Recent history and today

 Since then, several popular acts of all different musical genres and acts have made their way to the Rapids Theatre, including Stone Temple Pilots, The Shins, Eric Church, Our Lady Peace, The Deftones, The Used, The Headstones, Morrissey, Chevelle, Jason Michael Carroll, George Clinton & Parliament Funkadelic, Snoop Dogg, The Sheepdogs, City and Colour, Uncle Kracker, Fran Cosmo, The Band Perry, Blue October, Less Than Jake, Roscoe Dash, Xavier Rudd, David Cook, Josh Thompson, Primus, Five Finger Death Punch, Big Sugar, Kenny Wayne Shepherd, Mac Miller, Brantley Gilbert, The English Beat, Steel Panther, Easton Corbin, Brett Michaels, Dropkick Murphys, Thirty Seconds to Mars, Fall Out Boy, and the longest-running Broadway production of Smokey Joe’s Cafe.

 Other non-musical acts to make their way to the Rapids most recently include comedians Gallagher and Pauly Shore and the local Buffalo Niagara Film Festival.
 The theatre also specializes in wedding receptions, charity banquets, private parties, and corporate events.

 The venue is also popularly known as one of Western New York's haunted destinations.
 On October 19, 2011, the theatre was featured on an episode of SyFy's Ghost Hunters.
 The episode was appropriately titled "Stage Fright" and described the story of a young actress who supposedly hung herself in the back of the theatre.
 There have been several reports of mysterious whistling, loud footsteps, moving objects and doors closing.
 On October 13, 2012, the theatre hosted its first public ghost hunt.

+After almost a year of no shows or events at the Rapids Theatre it was announced in November of 2024 that the city of Niagara Falls would buy the venue out of foreclosure yet again for $800,000.
+As of the spring of 2025 there has been no word on if or when events will be held at the Rapids Theatre again.